tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

   unnest(observed_price)
 ```

 The code above generates more than 1.5 million random parameter constellations.
-For each of these values two *observed* prices reflecting the Black-Scholes prices are given and a random innovation term *pollutes* the observed prices.
+For each of these values, two *observed* prices reflecting the Black-Scholes prices are given and a random innovation term *pollutes* the observed prices.

 Next, we split the data into a training set (which contains 1\% of all the observed option prices) and a test set that will only be used for the final evaluation.
 Note that the entire grid of possible combinations contains 3148992 different specifications.
 Thus, the sample to learn the Black-Scholes price contains only 31489 observations and is therefore relatively small.
 In order to keep the analysis reproducible, we use `set.seed()`.
 A random seed specifies the start point when a computer generates a random number sequence and ensures that our simulated data is the same across different machines.